ISG-ICS/cloudberry/docs/documentation.md

 ---

 ## Concepts
-The Cloudberry system provides a optimization framework to speed up the visualization-oriented OLAP queries agains [AsterixDB](http://asterixdb.apache.org) datasets.
+The Cloudberry system provides an optimization framework to speed up the visualization-oriented OLAP queries against [AsterixDB](http://asterixdb.apache.org) datasets.
 The Data is stored inside AsterixDB.
-Users needs to take care of the data loading (or ingestion) process.
+Users need to take care of the data loading (or ingestion) process.

-The following document uses an already registered AsterixDB Twitter dataset to illustrate how to set up the Cloudberry system on the dataset.
+The following document uses an already ingested AsterixDB Twitter dataset to illustrate how to set up the Cloudberry system on the dataset.

 ```
 create type typeUser if not exists as open {